 ITEM 7A.
-OUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-As of December 31, 2021, our cash and cash equivalents were in cash accounts or were invested in money market funds.
+As of December 31, 2022, our cash and cash equivalents were in cash accounts or were invested in money market funds.
 Our investments in money market funds are not insured by the federal government.
-As of December 31, 2021, our marketable securities were invested in US treasury notes with an original maturity of greater than 90 days.
+As of December 31, 2022, our marketable securities were invested in US treasury notes with an original maturity of greater than 90 days.

-As of December 31, 2021, we had \$225 million and \$575 million of 2025 Convertible Notes and 2028 Convertible Notes outstanding, respectively.
+As of December 31, 2022, we had \$225 million and \$575 million of 2025 Convertible Notes and 2028 Convertible Notes outstanding, respectively.
 Our 2025 Convertible Notes and our 2028 Convertible Notes bear interest at a coupon rate of 1.75% and 0.75%, respectively.
-If a 10% change in interest rates had occurred on December 31, 2021, it would not have had a material effect on the fair value of our debt as of that date, nor would it have had a material effect on our future earnings or cash flows.
+In addition, as of December 31, 2022, we had our \$350 million term loan and a \$150.0 million Royalty Financing Agreement outstanding.
+The Term Loan accrues interest quarterly at the SOFR plus a margin of 7.75% per annum.
+We entered into the Swap Contract as a hedge to the Term Loan variable interest rate.
+The Royalty Financing Agreement pays interest at 4% of ARIKAYCE global net sales prior to September 1, 2025 and 4.5% thereafter as well as 0.75% of brensocatib global net sales, if approved.
+If a 10% change in interest rates had occurred on December 31, 2022, it would not have had a material effect on the fair value of our debt as of that date, nor would it have a material effect on our future earnings or cash flows.

 The majority of our business is conducted in US dollars.
 However, we do conduct certain transactions in other currencies, including Euros, British Pounds and Japanese Yen.
 Historically, fluctuations in foreign currency exchange rates have not materially affected our results of operations.
-During the years ended December 31, 2021, 2020 and 2019, our results of operations were not materially affected by fluctuations in foreign currency exchange rates.
+During the years ended December 31, 2022, 2021 and 2020, our results of operations were not materially affected by fluctuations in foreign currency exchange rates.